w3f/Grants-Program/applications/centrifuge-gsrpc-v2.md

 - **Build generic encoder/decoder** for any type loaded in the registry
 - **Support custom encoder/decoder** for irregular struct serialization and deserialization

-### Ecosystem Fit

-Help us locate your project in the Polkadot/Substrate/Kusama landscape and what problems it tries to solve by answering each of these questions:

-- Where and how does your project fit into the ecosystem?
-- Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?
-- What need(s) does your project meet?
-- Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?
-  - If so, how is your project different?
-  - If not, are there similar projects in related ecosystems?

 ## Team :busts_in_silhouette:

 ### Team members